anyaevostinar/anyaevostinar.github.io/classes/201-f21/java_scavenger.md

 ## Logistics
 This is a lab assignment that you'll be handing in on Moodle.
 You should complete it on Wednesday Sept 15th, but it isn't due until Friday Sept 17th at 5:00pm Central.

-You should work on this with your partner for the week and only one of you has to submit it on Moodle.
+You should work on this with your in-class partner, but you both need to submit separately.
-I highly recommend you both keep copies (and maybe even print them out!) to reference as you get used to Java.
+If you finish it outside of class without your partner, note which sections you completed together and which you completed separately in the header of the document.

 ## Java Basics
 Learning your second programming language is different from learning your first.